clerk/javascript/packages/testing/README.md

 ### Playwright

+Firstly, add your Clerk keys (Publishable Key and Secret Key) to your environment variables file (e.g. `.env.local` or `.env.`).
+You can find these keys in your Clerk Dashboard.

+All Playwright related utilities are exported from `@clerk/testing/playwright`.
+Make sure that your import paths are correct!

 On your global setup file for Playwright, you must use the `clerkSetup` function to set up Clerk for your tests.

 ```typescript